Súbeme la Radio: Background

 Several remixes were commissioned for the release of "Súbeme la Radio", including one with Cuban singer Jacob Forever instead of Zion & Lennox, one featuring Latin American pop boy band CNCO and a salsa version of the song was recorded with Puerto Rican singer Gilberto Santa Rosa.
 A Spanglish remix, featuring Jamaican singer Sean Paul, replacing Descemer Bueno and Zion & Lennox, was also released.
 It was sent to US contemporary hit radio on 25 July 2017.

 Another Spanglish version of the song was released on 21 July 2017, featuring Paul and English singer Matt Terry who sings the second verse, instead of Iglesias.
 This version reached the top 10 on the UK Singles Chart.

 Music video

 On his official Facebook page, Iglesias teased that the single would be released on 24 February 2017, along with the music video, which was filmed in Cuba.
 The video features Iglesias with the guest artists inside and on top of a bus at different scenes.
 It shows Enrique falling in love with a Cuban woman and he follows her through the streets.
 It also features a big crowd participation surrounding the performers as they sing and dance along with them.
 The music video was directed by Alejandro Pérez and was produced by Yasha Malekzad and Kasra Pezeshki.
-As of June 2024, the video has received 1.5 billion views on YouTube.
+As of April 2026, the video has received over 1.6 billion views on YouTube.